EXCLUSIVE-Tennis-WTA looks to start 2021 season on Jan. 4 outside Australia

 MUMBAI, Dec 4 (Reuters) - The WTA is planning to start the 2021 season in the first week of January outside Australia before the players travel to Melbourne for quarantine ahead of the Grand Slam, women's tour chief Steve Simon told Reuters.

+But it is unlikely to take place in either China or New Zealand which, like Australia, have strict health measures for international arrivals to curb the risk of imported COVID-19 cases.

+Both the WTA and the ATP are expected to confirm their 2021 tour calendars once the details of the Australian Open are approved by the local authorities.

 The Australian Open looks likely to be pushed back from its scheduled Jan.
-18 start as Tennis Australia (TA) continue talks with local government over COVID-19 protocols to be established for Melbourne Park.
+18 start as Tennis Australia continues talks with local government over COVID-19 protocols to be established for Melbourne Park.

-"We're looking right now at hopefully close to finalising in the next week or so the ability to stage some events in the week of Jan.
-4 to start the year."

-Following the quarantine period in Australia, the tour have planned a short swing in Australia, including the year's first Grand Slam, before returning as closely as possible to its traditional calendar, Simon added.
+Following the quarantine period in Australia, the tour has planned tune-up tournaments, the first Grand Slam and then will return as closely as possible to its traditional calendar, Simon added.

-Normally both professional tours kick off their seasons in Australia, and in 2020 the WTA had events in Brisbane, Shenzen and Auckland starting on Jan.
-6.

-Both China and New Zealand, like Australia, have strict health measures for international arrivals to curb the risk of imported COVID-19 cases and it appears likely the tour would have to look to other countries to start the 2021 season.

 ((sudipto.ganguly@thomsonreuters.com; +91 22 6841 4383; Twitter: @Sudipto_Reuters;))